 Related reading: Why Krishna’s Satyabhama may have been a seasoned feminist

-A very brave woman
+Kaikeyi was a very brave woman

 It is said that once she had accompanied Dasaratha to a war against a demon.
 During the war, when Dasaratha was supposed to have been injured, she drove his chariot out of the battleground, nursed him and got him back on his feet, fit to fight the war.
 Some other versions say that during the war, the axle of the chariot’s wheel broke and lest the chariot break down and bring Dasaratha on the ground; she is supposed to have used her finger for the axle till the battle was over.
 King Dasaratha was very impressed by her heroism, and granted her two boons, which she kept for a better day.